socketio/socket.io/README.md

 Socket.IO Server: Sockets for the rest of us
 ============================================

-The `Socket.IO` server provides seamless supports for a variety of transports intended for realtime communication.
+The `Socket.IO` server provides seamless support for a variety of transports intended for realtime communication.

 - WebSocket
 - WebSocket over Flash (+ XML security policy support)